zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adb-event-alarm/adb-event-alarm.md

 **Message**: The content that is published to a topic.
 Each message is delivered at least once per subscription.

-In Steps 1 through 7, you create a notification topic with an email subscription, then create a rule that triggers a message (email) when a database is stopped.
+In Tasks 1 through 7, you create a notification topic with an email subscription, then create a rule that triggers a message (email) when a database is stopped.

 ## Task 1: Sign in to OCI Console and Create a Notification Topic